agsb/forth-and-hash/README.md

 A djb2 hash list of a list of standart words, from Forth Standart Annex H.

+Why not use hash values instead flag-size+name-pad ?

 # Rationale

 _"AI uses hash code as word, Humans uses semantics as word". "_ Liang Ng [^1]